 In addition to providing many VSS administration tools, LaunchPad properly segregates an existing network from all other internal and external networks.

-When the LaunchPad is software installed, proper segmentation occurs because a wide range of emulated network services, proxies and gateways (additional end points) are provisioned in an abstraction layer between an existing network and all other networks.
+When the LaunchPad is software installed, proper segmentation occurs.
+This is achieved through provisioning them into an abstraction layer between an existing network and all other networks.
 This means primary network services are no longer directly exposed to potentially dangerous networks, and opens up a whole new range of options.

 The LaunchPad software can be installed in the same on-premise or cloud environments where primary network services reside.
 However, this is not always convenient or the fastest method or deployment.
 Linkup LP establishes a secure connection between LaunchPad and a remote network.